scikit-tda/ripser.py/DEPLOY.md

 Follow these steps when deploying a new version to Pypi

 1. Remove `.dev` tag from version number in `setup.py`
-2. Add release notes for the new version in `RELEASE.txt`
+2. Add release notes for the new version in `CHANGELOG.md`
 3. Run the following commands to upload the new version to pypi

 ```